 Music plays a huge part in my day-to-day life.
 So, why not mix it with fitness?
-In a two-part series titled "Workouts with Bey" I'll be talking about my experiences with two different Beyoncé-themed workout classes and how I incorporate Queen Bey into my fitness life.
+In this new series titled "Workouts with Bey" I'll be talking about my experiences with different Beyoncé-themed workout classes and how I incorporate Queen Bey into my fitness life.

 Confession: For years anxiety has controlled my life, dictated my every move, and lingered beneath the surface of every smile, making things harder for me then they should be, and sometimes even stopping me from doing the things I wanted to do.
 But, despite the daily anxious thoughts and the occasional panic attacks, I've never really been inclined to practice yoga.

 Yes, I've heard about all of the benefits, especially for people with anxiety and depression, but all it seemed like to me was “glorified breathing."
 Instead, I dealt with my anxiety, by nail-biting, foot tapping, lots of alone time, and listening to music.
 Although, something was still missing.